AnthonyLloyd/CsCheck/README.md

 ## Configuration

-Check functions accept configuration optional parameters e.g. size: 100_000, seed: "0N0XIzNsQ0O2", print: t => string.Join(", ", t):
+Check functions accept configuration optional parameters e.g. iter: 100_000, seed: "0N0XIzNsQ0O2", print: t => string.Join(", ", t):

 iter - The number of iterations to run in the sample (default 100).
 time - The number of seconds to run the sample.